webdiscus/html-bundler-webpack-plugin/README.md

 By default, all files matching the `test` option will be preloaded.
 You can use the `filter` to preload specific files individually.

-The `AdvancedFilter` type provides a versatile way to define filtering logic, from simple patterns to complex inclusion and exclusion criteria.
+The `PreloadFilter` type provides a versatile way to define filtering logic, from simple patterns to complex inclusion and exclusion criteria.

+The filter RegExp matches both the source and output files.
+If you need to match source or output files separately use the filter function, see below.

 Here's are supported filter formats: